-- ▶ In relation to measures aimed at individual political groups (for example, dialogue, financial support for parties, targeted sanctions) the problem of choosing the target group arises (see also Sandschneider 2003: 34ff) which requires an accurate knowledge of political power relations and possible consequences of destabilization. - ▶ The right choice of negative and positive means depends on an accurate knowledge of development dynamics and the phase of the transition process.
-Dalpino (2000) argues that in the case of incipient liberalization (also when democratization in the narrower sense is not planned) above all cautious, cooperative strategies are more helpful, while the direct demand for democracy can be counterproductive.
-Risse et al. (2002: 198ff) show, on the example of the imposition of international human rights norms, that sanctions are effective above all when they create room for already existing and mobilized civil society opposition groups.
-If, however, the government still has the situation under control material sanctions can even have a counterproductive effect.
-On the other hand, in phases of transition in which the government makes concessions sanctions must give way to incentives, positive support and dialog, in order to boost - almost pro-cyclically - opening-up processes.
-The fact that economic sanctions have historically been only a partly effective instrument (Hufbauer and Oegg 2003) may presumably be attributed to the poorly targeted use of this instrument.
+- In relation to measures aimed at individual political groups (for example, dialogue, financial support for parties, targeted sanctions) the problem of choosing the target group arises (see also Sandschneider 1999: 34ff) which requires an accurate knowledge of political power relations and possible consequences of destabilisation. - The right choice of negative and positive means depends on an accurate knowledge of development dynamics and the phase of the transition process.
+Dalpino (2000) argues that in the case of incipient liberalisation (also when democratisation in the narrower sense is not planned) above all cautious, cooperative strategies are more helpful, while the direct demand for democracy can be counterproductive.
+Risse et al. (2002: 198ff) show on the example of the imposition of international human rights norms that sanctions are effective above all when they create room for already existing and mobilised civil society opposition groups.
+If, on the other hand, the government still has the situation under control material sanctions can even have a counterproductive effect.
+On the other hand, in phases of transition in which the government makes concessions sanctions must give way to incentives, positive support and dialogue, in order to boost - almost pro-cyclically - opening-up processes.
+The fact that economic sanctions have historically been only a partly effective instrument (Hufbaur and Oegg 2001) may presumably be attributed to the poorly targeted use of this instrument.

-- ▶ With this the central problem on the donor side is addressed which above all applies to negative measures (diplomatic pressure, economic sanctions): a coherent and consistent policy will usually not be generally realized on the grounds of the priority of economic and strategic interests (see Herman and Piccone 2002: 11; see also, however, the more positive results of Hazelzet 2001).
-Against this background the indirect path of influence plays an important role: i.e. via non-state actors which operate at the interface between civil society and the political system, support parties and democratic forces and promote political dialog and in comparison to governments have to pay less attention to other foreign-policy interests. - ▶ Finally, with increasing "depth" of intervention, particularly when enforcement measures such as sanctions are applied, international legitimacy becomes a challenge for external democracy promoters, given that state sovereignty is still not linked compulsorily to a democratic form of government (see below).
-Above all, the question of whether the most far-reaching form of interference - namely military intervention with the aim of overthrowing an authoritarian regime and/or the restoration of a democratic government - is to be counted as an instrument of democracy promotion ("democratic intervention") remains controversial.
+- With this the central problem on the donor side is addressed which above all applies to negative measures (diplomatic pressure, economic sanctions): a coherent and consistent policy will usually not be generally realised on the grounds of the priority of economic and strategic interests (see Herman and Piccone 2002: 11; see also, however, the more positive results of Hazelzet 2001).
+Against this background the indirect path of influence plays an important role: i.e. via non-state actors which operate at the interface between civil society and the political system, support parties and democratic forces and promote political dialogue and in comparison to governments have to pay less attention to other foreign-policy interests. - Finally, with increasing 'depth' of intervention, particularly when enforcement measures such as sanctions are applied, international legitimacy becomes a challenge for external democracy promoters, given that state sovereignty is still not linked compulsorily to a democratic form of government (see below).
+Above all, the question of whether the most far-reaching form of interference namely military intervention with the aim of overthrowing an authoritarian regime and/or the restoration of a democratic government is to be counted as an instrument of democracy promotion ('democratic intervention') remains controversial.
 Each case must be judged in terms of whether the strict conditions of international law are heeded.
+For the interventions in Haiti, Sri Lanka and East Timor legitimised by the UN the decisions of the UN Security Council can be interpreted to the effect that the denial of the 'right to democracy' can legitimise an intervention without, however, unilateral action thereby being sanctioned (Rich 2001).
+For Debiel (2004: 76), too, the right to a democratic form of government appears to be the weakest and at the moment least solid justification for military measures of compulsion.
 Alongside the question of legitimacy the question of effectiveness is decisive: only a few democracies installed in the last century by US military intervention have survived (Pei and Kasper 2003) and experiences in Iraq confirm the view that multilateral engagement concentrated on the rapid building of legitimate local governance structures is the minimum precondition (ibid. and Burnell 2004: 107).

-Influencing Institutions: The Politics Dimension
+Influencing Institutions: the Polity Dimension